Analysis: Investor magnet Israel tarnished by Palestinian conflict, but pull still strong

 But players are drawing some lines, with distance from active participation in businesses linked to possible abuses a common criterion.

-The Norwegian fund dropped Shapir Engineering and Industry for building homes in Israeli settlements on the West Bank, and Mivne Real Estate KD for letting industrial buildings linked to those settlements.
+The Norwegian fund dropped Shapir Engineering and Industry (SPEN.TA) for building homes in Israeli settlements on the West Bank, and Mivne Real Estate KD (MVNE.TA) for letting industrial buildings linked to those settlements.

 Both investments created "an unacceptable risk that the companies contribute to systematic violations of the rights of individuals in situations of war or conflict," the board of Norway's central bank – which makes decisions based on the fund's ethics watchdog's recommendations - said in its May 19 statement.

-Note: (This story has been refiled to clarify NZ Super Fund’s investor status in paragraph 12)